Programmerino/notes/ObsidianVault/actuator.md

+#saved
 An actuator is a device that alters a physical quantity, usually with a voltage proportional to the size of change in the physical quantity.
-They can [[analog actuator]]s or [[digital actuator]]s.
+They can be [[analog actuator]]s or [[digital actuator]]s.